 Last but not least is success.
 It’s important to sign someone you think has what it takes to excel both your careers and notoriety simultaneously.
 Artists with a proven track record of success will certainly possess many of the characteristics listed above and already have a good idea of what works for them musically, as well as what their audience demographic is.

 These are all great tips to keep in mind from the perspective of an artist manager but if you’re an aspiring musician who is at the stage of your career where you’re seeking management, these tips can be easily applied to your own persona – all you need to do is look at it from the position of the creative.
-Below, we have a video which focusses specifically on getting signed and finding management so if it’s your time to take this step, we’d highly recommend checking it out.
+Below, we have a video that focuses specifically on getting signed and finding management so if it’s your time to take this step, we’d highly recommend checking it out.

 At Point Blank, we have a wealth of resources to help both music entrepreneurs and artists kick-start their careers.
 Whether it’s our Lead Student Mentor and in-house record label A&R, Kwame Kwaten, who has worked alongside the likes of Michael Jackson, Prince and James Brown to the multitude of instructors comprising well-respected DJs and producers, we’ve got it covered.
 Find out more about our courses in London, Los Angeles and Online here and be sure to get in contact if you have any further questions.
-Plus, we’re currently offering 25% off our selected online and LA courses until 31st January using the codes ONLINE25 and LA25 when enrolling.

 Register to Access Free Courses, Plugins, Projects, Samples & More

 When you register with Point Blank, you access an array of free sounds, plugins, online course samples and much more!
 Simply register below and visit our Free Stuff page to get your hands on a range of exclusive music-making tools and tutorials provided by the team.
 Fill your boots!